romeerez/orchid-orm/docs/src/guide/migration-writing.md

 Create and drop database views.

 Provide SQL as a string or via `t.sql` that can accept variables.
+Orchid creates views with `securityInvoker: true` by default, which is safer for views over RLS-managed tables because PostgreSQL checks the caller's permissions and RLS policies.
+Set `securityInvoker: false` explicitly when the view should use PostgreSQL's ordinary owner-checked behavior.

 ```ts
 import { change } from '../db-script';